RunestoneInteractive/RunestoneServer/pip2/source/Classes/UserDefinedClasses.rst

     p = Point()         # Instantiate an object of type Point q = Point()         # and make a second point

-    print("Nothing seems to have happened with the points")
+    print "Nothing seems to have happened with the points"

-During the initialization of the objects, we created two attributes called `x` and `y` for each, and gave them both the value 0.
+During the initialization of the objects, we created two attributes called `x` and `y` for each object, and gave them both the value 0.
 You will note that when you run the program, nothing happens.
 It turns out that this is not quite the case.
 In fact, two ``Points`` have been created, each having an x and y coordinate with value 0.
-However, because we have not asked the point to do anything, we don't see any other result.
+However, because we have not asked the program to do anything with the points, we don't see any other result.

 .. image:: Figures/objectpic4.png